karheinz/sesame/README.md

 is used to ensure that text and binary data are zeroed after usage.

 Containers are (de)serialized using MessagePack binary format.
-Interactive command line editing facilities provided by Tecla.
+Interactive command line editing facilities are provided by Tecla.

 Installation